agenteo/agenteo.github.com/source/_posts/2015-02-16-a-process-to-identify-and-monitor-inconsistently-failing-automated-tests.md

 It's important to maintain trust in the automated test build.
 Knowing that there is **a process in place for identifying and tracking flaky tests** will help establish or solidify that trust.

 I hope these steps will help shape your CI build from a black box showing green or red lights in to a more controlled process.

+You can download the workflow <a href="https://gist.github.com/agenteo/504dc05d9a6294f5c9ef" target="_blank">barebone Github Gist</a>.